Exercise Science Bachelor's Degree Overview

 Our program’s unique curriculum blends the study of the basic sciences — anatomy and physiology — with how they apply to the body’s health and wellness.

-UToledo exercise science graduates go on to either medical school or graduate school in the allied health professions, or seek health- and fitness-related careers in fields like strength and conditioning or corporate wellness.
+UToledo exercise science graduates go on to graduate school in the allied health professions or medical school.
+Others seek health and fitness-related careers in fields like strength and conditioning or corporate wellness.

 Exercise Science Bachelor's Degree Highlights